COVID-19 Testing

 At-home rapid antigen tests are available for sale at local pharmacies and retailers such as CVS, Walgreens, Target and many grocery store pharmacies.

-- People on Medicaid programs, such as MassHealth, will have access to free COVID-19 at-home tests until September 30, 2024.
+- People on Medicaid programs, such as MassHealth, have access to free COVID-19 at-home tests until September 30, 2024.

 COVID-19 Testing Sites